CarloCattano/blog/_posts/2025-1-1-Wait-for.md

 <!-- ![_config.yml]({{ site.baseurl }}/images/image.jpg) -->
 <img src="{{ site.baseurl }}/images/image.jpg" alt="Image" width="300" height="auto">

-> While I was waiting for a build to finish while having to update and install some package today I had renewed appetite for automation.
+> While I was waiting for long build to finish while having to update and install some other packages right after it.
+Today I had a renewed appetite for automation.

 A queue of sorts.
 Imagine you need to compile this really big project that takes ages to finish.
 And right after you should do another repetitive job or run a test, and you dont want to be around to wait for _both_ commands or more.